Bonnie Brayton - National Exective Director

-Hanane Khales is a Marketing Professional with twelve-year experiences in managing marketing projects internationally and in communications.
-Hanane is currently pursuing a certificate in Digital Content and Community Management at McGill University.
+Hanane Khales is a Marketing Professional with 14-year experiences in managing marketing projects internationally and in communications.
+Hanane has succesfully obtained a certificate in Digital Content and Community Management at McGill University.
 She is a member of the communications team of the DisAbled Women’s Network of Canada (DAWN Canada).

 To contact Hanane Khales: (514) 396-0009 EXT.
 2505 / email@example.com